Your search found 9 image(s) of Rue-anemone and False Rue-anemone.

-Look for it in rich forests, either on natural levees with very nutrient rich sediments or on slopes with underlying mafic rocks
+Habitat: Rich forests, either on natural levees with very nutrient rich sediments or on slopes with underlying mafic rocks

-This has 5 petaloid sepals, whereas Anemonella thalictroides has 5-10, per Weakley's Flora.
+Enemion biternatum has 5 petaloid sepals, whereas Thalictrum thalictroides has 5-10, per Weakley's Flora (2022).

-Its leaflets are more deeply lobed than those of Thalictrum thalictroides, per Wildflowers of the Southern Mountains.
+Its leaflets are more deeply lobed than those of Thalictrum thalictroides, per Wildflowers of the Southern Mountains (Smith, 1998).

-Its multi-tiered leaves distinguish it from Thalictrum thalictroides, per Guide to the Wildflowers of SC.
+Its multi-tiered leaves distinguish it from Thalictrum thalictroides, per Guide to the Wildflowers of SC (Porcher & Rayner, 2001).

 5-to-10 petaloid sepals, usually at least some flowers have 6 or more, per Weakley's Flora.